 Expressing your desire to work in the music industry

 There’s nothing more of a turn off for employers than stating in your cover letter your desire to work in the music industry.
-Your knowledge of music, the industry and love for the industry only makes up 5% of your job, the rest of your job is based around tasks which are not exclusive to the music industry, you could be working for any company, so employers are looking for people to have a passion for the work that needs to be done because the novelty of working in music will wear off in a matter of weeks.
+Your knowledge of music, the industry and love for the industry only makes up 5% of your job, the rest of your job is based on tasks which are not exclusive to the music industry, you could be working for any company, so employers are looking for people to have a passion for the work that needs to be done because the novelty of working in music will wear off in a matter of weeks.

 Listing irrelevant jobs on your CV